 Instead, promote mindful eating during meals and snacks at the table.

 Some medicines may increase weight gain or appetite.
 Check with your child's doctor about the side effects of their medicines.
 If a drug increases risk of weight gain, ask if your child can take different medicines.
 Also, if your child is gaining weight, ask for a referral to a registered dietitian nutritionist.
 An RDN can offer guidance on cutting back on calories while still getting the nutrients needed for growth.

 Children who are always hungry may be eating for emotional reasons.
 They may use food to avoid strong feelings that can be uncomfortable or hard to handle.

 Feelings can be overwhelming.
-If your child eats as a way of dealing with feelings, he can forget what physical hunger feels like.
-If you think that your child is overeating for emotional reasons, help him learn how to deal with his feelings in a healthy way.
+If kids eat as a way of dealing with feelings, they can forget what it feels like to be hungry.
+These children may need help learning how to deal with feelings in a healthy way.
 Remind your child that emotions are normal.
-Food can't solve anyone's problems.
-Food may make your child feel better for a little while, but the problems are still there.
+Explain that food may make them feel better for a little while, but the problems are still there.

-Talk to your child's doctor or an RDN.
-They can help you find out what is going on with your child.
+Talk to your child's doctor or an RDN about how to find out what is going on with your child.